- About CSAM

 Contents of this page

-This comprehensive 21-page document prepared by CMA Legal Department covers all pertinent areas starting with medical staff bylaws and JCAHO Standard MS2.6, continuing through committee policies and procedures, through monitoring, confidentiality and peer review protections.
+This comprehensive document prepared by CMA Legal Department covers all pertinent areas starting with medical staff bylaws and JCAHO Standard MS2.6, continuing through committee policies and procedures, through monitoring, confidentiality and peer review protections.

 The sections of this 29-page guideline document are